FAQ#

 How do I add a new config setting?#

-There are currently two groups of settings: General
+There are currently two groups of settings: General and Shortcuts.

 The necessary steps are usually the following: